-Perhaps the most interesting feature is the £5,800 ‘Self-Driving’ option, which means the car can drive on motorways automatically, even changing lanes for you when you hit the indicator.
-It will automatically move in or out of parking spaces, too.
-Plus a free upgrade, due later this year, will allow the car to recognise and respond to traffic lights and stop signs and drive itself on city roads.
+Perhaps the most interesting feature is the £6,800 ‘Self-Driving’ option, which means the car can drive on motorways automatically, even changing lanes for you when you hit the indicator.
+It will automatically move in or out of parking spaces, allow the car to recognise and respond to traffic lights and stop signs and drive itself on city roads.

 That’s pretty serious tech, but Tesla also has a sense of humour and will send owners ‘Easter eggs’ giving the car hidden fun functions.
 Recently these have included a retro Atari games package, a virtual whoopee cushion and a special Christmas light show.